FIM-92 Stinger

-The FIM-92 Stinger is an American man-portable air-defense system (MANPADS) that operates as an infrared homing surface-to-air missile (SAM).
+The FIM-92 Stinger is an American-designed man-portable air-defense system (MANPADS) that operates as an infrared homing surface-to-air missile (SAM).
 It can be adapted to fire from a wide variety of ground vehicles, and from helicopters and drones as the Air-to-Air Stinger (ATAS).
 It entered service in 1981 and is used by the militaries of the United States and 29 other countries.
-It is principally manufactured by Raytheon Missiles & Defense and is produced under license by Airbus Defence and Space in Germany and by Roketsan in Turkey.
+Principally manufactured by Raytheon Missiles & Defense, it is also produced under license by Airbus Defence and Space in Germany and by Roketsan in Turkey.

 Description

-The FIM-92 Stinger is a passive surface-to-air missile that can be shoulder-fired by a single operator (although standard military procedure calls for two operators – team chief and gunner).
+The FIM-92 Stinger is a passive surface-to-air missile that can be shoulder-fired by a single operator (although standard military procedure calls for two operators, team chief and gunner).
 The Stinger was intended to supplant the FIM-43 Redeye system, the principal difference being that, unlike the Redeye, the Stinger can acquire the target from head-on, giving much more time to acquire and destroy the target.
 The FIM-92B missile can also be fired from the M1097 Avenger and the M6 Linebacker.
 The missile is also capable of being deployed from a Humvee Stinger rack and can be used by airborne troops.
 A helicopter launched version exists and is called Air-to-Air Stinger (ATAS).